 After purchasing my Lenovo ThinkPad T420, I wanted to purchase an IBM ThinkPad to add to my collection.
 Well, it finally happened.

-The ThinkPad line was introduced by IBM in 1992.
+The ThinkPad line was originally introduced by IBM in 1992.
 The T42 was one of the last ThinkPad models made by IBM before the PC Division was sold to Lenovo.
 In fact, my T42 was made by Lenovo but still bears the IBM brand extensively.
 (It’s an IBM at heart.)

 Plans for this machine: upgrade the memory (from 512MB to the maximum 2GB)